dottjt/reddit_response/README.md

 # Reddit Marketing Automation

+## General Flow
+- Send user a message on the subreddit
+- They get back

 ## Thoughts
 - Send strategy simply appends 5 seconds each time.
 Does it make sense?
 Not sure, but it's all I have atm and isn't that bad.

 ## Improvements

 - If a user hasn't responded, try and get the amount of time since you last spoke to them displayed, so you can know if it's safe to message them again.
+- Check to see if I've already sent that person an opening message.
+If so, don't send that message.

 ## Nice To Have